somnambulist-tech/logging-service/Readme.md

 Replace the contents of `src/Resources/docker/filebeat/config/service_list` with a newline delimited list of the docker-compose service names you want dashboards for

 The project is pre-configured to capture all stdout and stderr from containers running on the same docker host.
 So ensure that any containers you want logs for are using stdout/err.
+An example [monolog.yaml](/docs/monolog.yaml)

 If you are using Traefik the compose file has labels for kibana.example.dev